AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 const cc = await CheatCodes.create(aztecRpcUrl, aztecRpcClient);
 ```

-There are two properties of the CheatCodes class - `l1` and `l2` for cheatcodes relating to the L1 and L2 (Aztec) respectively.
+There are two properties of the CheatCodes class - `eth` and `aztec` for cheatcodes relating to the Ethereum blockchain (L1) and the Aztec network (L2) respectively.

-## L1 related cheatcodes
+## Ethereum related cheatcodes
 These are cheatcodes exposed from anvil conveniently wrapped for ease of use in the Sandbox.

 ### Interface
 ```
-// Fetch current block number of L1 public async blockNumber(): Promise<number>
+// Fetch current block number of Ethereum public async blockNumber(): Promise<number>

-// Fetch chain ID of L1
-public async chainId(): Promise<number>
+// Fetch chain ID of the local Ethereum instance public async chainId(): Promise<number>

-// Fetch current timestamp on L1
-public async timestamp(): Promise<number>
+// Fetch current timestamp on Ethereum public async timestamp(): Promise<number>

-// Mine a given number of blocks on L1.
+// Mine a given number of blocks on Ethereum.
 Mines 1 block by default public async mine(numberOfBlocks = 1): Promise<void>

-// Set the timestamp for the next block on L1. public async setNextBlockTimestamp(timestamp: number): Promise<void>
+// Set the timestamp for the next block on Ethereum. public async setNextBlockTimestamp(timestamp: number): Promise<void>

-// Dumps the current L1 chain state to a given file. public async dumpChainState(fileName: string): Promise<void>
+// Dumps the current Ethereum chain state to a given file. public async dumpChainState(fileName: string): Promise<void>

-// Loads the L1 chain state from a file.
-You may use `dumpChainState()` to save the state of the L1 chain to a file and later load it. public async loadChainState(fileName: string): Promise<void>
+// Loads the Ethereum chain state from a file.
+You may use `dumpChainState()` to save the state of the Ethereum chain to a file and later load it. public async loadChainState(fileName: string): Promise<void>

-// Load the value at a storage slot of a contract address on L1 public async load(contract: EthAddress, slot: bigint): Promise<bigint>
+// Load the value at a storage slot of a contract address on Ethereum public async load(contract: EthAddress, slot: bigint): Promise<bigint>

-// Set the value at a storage slot of a contract address on L1 (e.g. modify a storage variable on your portal contract or even the rollup contract). public async store(contract: EthAddress, slot: bigint, value: bigint): Promise<void>
+// Set the value at a storage slot of a contract address on Ethereum (e.g. modify a storage variable on your portal contract or even the rollup contract). public async store(contract: EthAddress, slot: bigint, value: bigint): Promise<void>

-// Computes the slot value for a given map and key on L1.
+// Computes the slot value for a given map and key on Ethereum.
 A convenient wrapper to find the appropriate storage slot to load or overwrite the state. public keccak256(baseSlot: bigint, key: bigint): bigint

-// Let you send transactions on L1 impersonating an externally owned or contract, without knowing the private key. public async startImpersonating(who: EthAddress): Promise<void>
+// Let you send transactions on Ethereum impersonating an externally owned or contract, without knowing the private key. public async startImpersonating(who: EthAddress): Promise<void>

-// Stop impersonating an account on L1 that you are currently impersonating. public async stopImpersonating(who: EthAddress): Promise<void>
+// Stop impersonating an account on Ethereum that you are currently impersonating. public async stopImpersonating(who: EthAddress): Promise<void>

-// Set the bytecode for a L1 contract public async etch(contract: EthAddress, bytecode: `0x${string}`): Promise<void>
+// Set the bytecode for a Ethereum contract public async etch(contract: EthAddress, bytecode: `0x${string}`): Promise<void>

-// Get the bytecode for a L1 contract public async getBytecode(contract: EthAddress): Promise<`0x${string}`>
+// Get the bytecode for a Ethereum contract public async getBytecode(contract: EthAddress): Promise<`0x${string}`>
 ```